ankudinov/vscode-devcontainers-intro/marp_slides/slides.md

 <style scoped>section {font-size: 20px;}</style>

 - To start the container execute `make demo03`
-- The Dockerfile with following lines to add Ansible AVD collection
+- Following lines in the Dockerfile will add Ansible AVD:

 ```dockerfile
 # switch user to vscode otherwise Ansible will be installed as root